 Assets - Property that has an exchange value.
 The purpose of collecting asset information is to determine whether your family's assets are substantial enough to support a contribution toward your cost of attendance (COA).
 Only the net asset value is counted in the need analysis.
 To determine the net value of any asset, you first determine the market value of the asset and reduce the value by the amount of debt against that asset.
 The result is the net value of the asset.

 Award Letter - Describes the types of financial aid offered.
-The awards shown are based on full-time (12 units or more) enrollment, if fewer units are taken, amounts will be prorated.
+The awards shown are based on full-time (12 units or more) enrollment; if fewer units are taken, the amounts will be prorated.

 Budget – The total amount it will cost you to go to school – usually expressed as a yearly figure.
 It’s determined using rules established by law- is also known as Cost of Attendance.